arorahallmundar/final-project/who.markdown

 What stands out is a clear age mirroring effect: younger individuals, especially those aged 18–24 and 25–44, are both the most common perpetrators and the most frequent victims.
 This suggests that gun violence in NYC is often peer-to-peer rather than cross-generational.

-The heatmap below lets you explore how each age group is involved on both sides of the incident.
+The heatmap in **Figure 3** below lets you explore how each age group is involved on both sides of the incident.

 ![Age heatmap](/assets/agegroup.png)

-*Figure 3: Heatmap showing who shoots who in age groups*
+*Figure 3: Heatmap showing the relationship between shooter and victim age groups.
+Along the side are shooter age groups, and along the bottom are victim age groups.
+Each square shows how many incidents involve those two groups.*

 ### Putting It All Together